Greedy Polyominoes and first-passage times on random Voronoi tilings: Introduction

 \section{Introduction}

 Greedy animals on $\ZZ^d$ have been studied notably in \cite{Coxetal93}.
 Imagine that positive weights, or awards, are placed on all vertices of $\ZZ^d$.
 A greedy animal of size $n$ is a connected subset of $n$ vertices, containing the origin, and which catches the maximum amount of awards.
-When these awards are random, i.i.d, it is shown in \cite{Coxetal93} that the total award collected by a greedy animal grows at most linearly in $n$ if the tail of the award is no too thick.
-This is shown in a rather strong sense, giving exponential deviations inequalities.
+When these awards are random, i.i.d, it is shown in \cite{Coxetal93} that the total award collected by a greedy animal grows at most linearly in $n$ if the tail of the award is not too thick.
+This is shown in a rather strong sense, giving deviations inequalities decaying at a rate $n^{-\log(n)^\alpha}$, for some $\alpha$ (see Proposition 1 in \cite{Coxetal93}).
 This result has already been proved useful for the study of percolation and (dependent) First Passage Percolation, see \cite{FontesNewman93}.

-In section \ref{renormalisation}, we extend the results of \cite{Coxetal93} to some greedy polyominoes on the Poisson-Voronoi tiling, i.e in this paper, the Voronoi tiling based on a Poisson random set on $\RR^d$ with intensity comparable to the Lebesgue measure.
-Our greedy polyominoes use special dependent random awards, in the sense that the award at each Voronoi tile is a function of the number of faces of the Voronoi tile.
-We believe that our results may be useful to control the geometry of the Poisson-Voronoi tiling.
-To illustrate this, we shall give in section \ref{sec:applications} three applications of our results on greedy polyominoes to some geometric problems on the Poisson-Voronoi tiling.
-The Poisson-Delaunay graph is the dual graph of the Poisson-Voronoi tiling.
-The first application is the control, on the Poisson-Delaunay graph, of the number of self-avoiding paths of length $n$ starting from the origin (section \ref{connectivity}).
-Section \ref{subsec:Den} is devoted to a technical result about Bernoulli First Passage Percolation on the Poisson-Delaunay graph, which is used in our main application.
-Next, and this is our main application, we prove in section \ref{subsec:FPP} that the first passage time in First Passage Percolation has (at most) linear variance on the Poisson-Delaunay graph.
-Finally, we show in section \ref{subsec:stabbing} that the stabbing number of the Poisson-Delaunay graph has an exponential tail.
-The stabbing number is related to the study of simple random walk on this graph.
+The aim of the present paper is to extend the results of \cite{Coxetal93} to some \emph{ greedy polyominoes on the Poisson-Voronoi tiling}.
+The precise definitions will be given in section \ref{sec:definitions}, but let us explain what we mean.
+First, in this paper, the Poisson-Voronoi tiling is the Voronoi tiling based on a Poisson random set on $\RR^d$ with intensity comparable to the Lebesgue measure.
+A polyomino of size $n$ on this tiling is a connected union of $n$ Voronoi tiles, cf. Figure \ref{poly}.
+Then, we let $f$ be some fixed function from $\NN$ to $\RR^+$ (a \emph{weight function}), and put down on each Voronoi tile an award depending on the number of its faces: a Voronoi tile with $r$ faces receives an award equal to $f(r)$.
+Finally, a polyomino of size $n$ is greedy if it contains the origin and catches the maximum amount of awards.

+Our main result, Theorem \ref{majotheo} below, gives a deviation inequality for the total award collected by a greedy polyomino on the Poisson-Voronoi tiling.
+Of course, the rate of decay depends on the precise weight function $f$ defining the award.
+To give an idea of our results, when $f(r)=r^k$, $k\geq1$, we obtain the following deviation inequality. \begin{corollary} Let $k\geq 0$ and denote by $F_n(k)$ the total award collected by a greedy polyomino on the Poisson-Voronoi tiling, with award on a tile being equal to the $k$-th power of the number of faces of the tile.
+Then, there are constants $z_0$ and $K$ such that for any $n\geq 1$, and any $z\geq z_0$,